-Kara M. and I have been working toward our Pilates certification for the past 10ish months and it has been a rigorous and rewarding experience.
+Some of our PT staff have been working toward their Pilates certification and it’s been a rigorous and rewarding experience for them.

 The training involves self-practice, teaching clients, and going to classes throughout the week in order to experience all types of teaching styles.
 Pilates, from what we have learned, engages small muscle groups in the body to help stabilize movement throughout the day.
 There are different versions of Pilates classes; Mat Pilates is done without specific equipment and then there are classes that involve machines such as the reformer, ladder barrel, trapeze table, spine corrector, and chair.
 Multiple types of Pilates trainings are available – Stott, Kane, Polestar, Balanced Body, etc. The specific exercises may vary with each training; however, the core values of Pilates remain throughout.
 This was all developed by Joseph Pilates.